Engee documentation

 Yes

-# Turbulent flow lower Reynolds number limit — upper boundary of the transition zone between laminar and turbulent flow regimes
+# Turbulent flow lower Reynolds number limit — the upper boundary of the transition zone between laminar and turbulent flow regimes

 Details